Putting The Neighbor Back Into The Hood

 SUBSCRIBE TO THE HIP HOP FOUNDATION TODAY!

-Donate Or Sponsor Our Docu-Series Program
+Sponsor Our Docu-Series Program

 "Putting The Neighbor Back Into The Hood", is a docuseries awareness segment that focuses on shining a spotlight on music, and educational based programs in the Philadelphia community.
 Using radio, TV, documentaries and films as creative outlets, our initiative is set to help organizations that need a constant media tools to help promote their great works in our neighborhoods.
 Our program will offer cutting edge ideas, & promotional strategies to our community donors.